libor-m/scrimer/doc/5-choose-variants.rst

     VARIANTS=$OUT/demo-variants
     mkdir -p $OUT

 Run the variant calling in parallel.
-Takes 3 hours for 15 samples on single Intel Xeon E5620:
+Takes 3 hours for 15 samples on a single Intel Xeon E5620:

 .. code-block:: bash